The ISPRS Student Consortium Awards

 - At the time of submission of the paper, the applicant must either be:

-a) Currently enrolled in a graduate or postgraduate degree program (Master’s or Doctoral degree); proof of enrolment from the university must be submitted for verification.
+- Currently enrolled in a graduate or postgraduate degree program (Master’s or Doctoral degree); proof of enrollment from the university must be submitted for verification.

 Science Committees of ISPRS events, editors of ISPRS journals, and Student Consortium members may recommend papers for the ISPRS Student Consortium Best Paper Award.
 Nominations are to be sent to the Student Consortium President, by 1 February of the following year.